giginet/Scipio/Sources/scipio/scipio.docc/using-s3-storage.md

-# Using Amazon S3 as a Cache Storage
+# Use Amazon S3 as a Cache Storage

 Use Amazon S3 as a remote cache storage